sharonVko/Project-Code-Quiz/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to The Quiz, please fork the repository, make your changes, and open a pull request.
+If you'd like to contribute to Code Quiz, please fork the repository, make your changes, and open a pull request.

 ## Live Demo